Leadership

 Strengths

 Most people who know me well would describe me as passionate, innovative, creative, energetic, and deeply committed to making the world a better place.
 I believe in people, and in the transformative power of hope.
-As Barack Obama so famously said in response to the charge that he was promising “false hope”:
+As Barack Obama so famously defined it:

 “Hope is not blind optimism.
 It’s not ignoring the enormity of the task ahead or the roadblocks that stand in our path.
 It’s not sitting on the sidelines or shirking from a fight.
 Hope is that thing inside us that insists, despite all evidence to the contrary, that something better awaits us if we have the courage to reach for it, and to work for it, and to fight for it.”